 - number of answers reviewed by you out of the total allocated to you; and,

-- the text of each question with their marking criteria and the skills you are looking for so you have full information before you start rating responses.
+- the text of each question with their marking criteria so you have full information before you start rating responses.

 You'll see that the platform will take you to question no. 1 by default.
 However, you can click on the "Next question" button on the top-right if you would like to skip certain question groups or if you'd prefer rating answers in a different order.